A Brief History of the Origin of the Program and Why the Program Was Established

 In early discussions regarding the establishment of a program to assist those with ASD, this “white paper” was developed to provide information to the Ancilla College community and beyond.
 We briefly review the following: characteristics of ASD; diagnosis of ASD, educational programs, the origins of the “Asperger” designation; a summary of existing college programs at four year institutions and a brief summary of data on ASD.
 This white paper describes the rationale for establishing APAC designed to serve capable college students with ASD.

 Children with autism may also have accompanying learning problems and receive special education services, when autism is diagnosed.

 Diagnosis of ASD has the following contextual elements:

-Finally, those with ASD often display unusual gifts such as an ability to engage with intense focus on a task.
-Ample evidence exists that those with ASD can learn communication and social interaction strategies using those gifts and lead productive and even high functioning lives.
-For many with ASD, it does not have to be a lifetime debilitating condition.
+Finally, those with ASD often display unusual skills such as an ability to engage with intense focus on a task.
+Ample evidence exists that some with ASD can learn communication and social interaction strategies using those gifts and lead productive and even high functioning lives.

-As with most such conditions, there is no one best “treatment”.
-The overall goal is to create a supportive environment and assist those with ASD to enhance their ability to function effectively in social interactions, thereby maximizing their potential to learn and lead productive lives.
+As with most conditions, there is no one best “treatment”.
+The overall goal of the Autism Program at Ancilla College (APAC) is to create a supportive environment and assist those with ASD to enhance their ability to function effectively in social interactions, thereby maximizing their potential to learn and lead productive lives.

 Critical features of educational programming include